midu16/proxy-server/README.md

 ![alt text](./docs/haproxy-container.png "haproxy container")

+### Podman run: understanding parameters employ
+* -d (detach) --> run in the background.
+* rm -->  automatically remove the container when already exits.
+* --network --> **host** means that the container will not create a network namespace, instead of this the container will use the host's network.
+* -v (volume) --> create a bind-mount. configuration file path (host) : configuration file path (container) : The host and the container will share the volumen content.
+* image-name to be used to create the container: image-version.

 ## HAProxy stats dashboard
-Haproxy service has a web interface where you can check the traffic stats/data received by the host, available here:
+HAProxy service has a web interface where you can check the traffic stats/data received by the host, available here:

 [http://\<cluster-api-ip-address>\:50000/stats](http://<cluster-api-ip-address>:50000/stats)